 Manali and Shimla are one of the most popular tourist destinations in the Himalayas and I bet all over India too.
 Every year thousands of people visit Manali and Shimla and this number just keeps increasing every year.
-In last few years, the people visiting Manali in winters are not just limited to honeymooners looking for seclusion 🙂 …
+In the last few years, the people visiting Manali in winters are not just limited to honeymooners looking for seclusion 🙂 …

-5 Reasons for Traveling to Manali in Winters
+Why you should travel to Manali in Winters

 In the article below, I will suggest five reasons for traveling to Manali in winters.
 It will be helpful to those who are having difficulty in making up their minds and finalizing the plan for a trip to Manali coming winters.
 Let me know what do you think about them.

 However, authorities set up snow points at Gulaba about 20 KMs from Manali and Marhi about 37 KMs from Manali depending on the safety of tourists.
-In case Rohtang Pass is open, you can visit it in your own vehicle or in local Manali taxi.
-You should read about Permit for Rohtang Pass and Updates 2017.
-Snow is the major attraction for anyone traveling to Manali in winters.
+In case Rohtang Pass is open, you can visit it in your vehicle or a local Manali taxi.
+You should read about Permit for Rohtang Pass and Updates.
+Snow is the major attraction for anyone traveling to Manali in winter.

 You can read my comprehensive travel guide of Manali at the link Delhi to Manali, Himachal Pradesh – Travel Guide

 2. Chance to enjoy the snow activities

 When visiting Manali in winters, you can also enjoy all types of snow activities like snow tubing, snow scooter rides, snow sledding, skiing, zorbing in snow, etc..
 The snow points near Manali at Gulaba and Marhi flourish with numerous local vendors offering these activities for the tourists visiting Himachal.

 Though a bit touristy, it is surely a fun of its own in case you have not experienced it.
 You need to shell out some money, but if you are with your family, they will enjoy it, especially the kids.